How the Margin Scheme works and when you can use it for sales of second-hand vehicles.

 Similarly, if any vehicles are removed from your stock on a sale or return basis to another dealer’s premises, you should note your stock record with the date and details of the dealer to whom you have transferred the vehicles.

 If you sell a vehicle on behalf of a third party, and you issue an invoice for that vehicle in your own name, you are acting as an agent for VAT purposes and you must account for any output tax on the sale.
-You can find out more about agents and the margin scheme in VAT Notice 718: the margin scheme and global accounting.
+You can find out more about agents and the Margin Scheme in The Margin and Global Accounting Scheme (VAT Notice 718).

 5.7 Invoices in foreign currencies